refresh-bio/MKMC/README.md

 MKMC is a software utilizing KMC to count k-mers in each of the predefined input samples.
-Then it combines multiple KMC databases into one single text file (currently, but probably will change in the future, i.e., more files, binary format).
+Then it combines multiple KMC databases into one single file binary .kmcdb file and, optionally, a text matrix.
-This file is a matrix with k-mers as rows and samples as columns.
-Values are counts of k-mers in samples.
+The latter file is a matrix with k-mers as rows and samples as columns.
+The values are counts of k-mers in samples.
 FASTA output files, containg k-mers sequences only, are also supported.

-#### Building:
+### Building
 The easiest way to get the program is to download the most recent version from the [**release page**](https://github.com/refresh-bio/MKMC/releases).

 To build own binary clone the repository with the command:
 ```
 git clone --recurse-submodules https://github.com/refresh-bio/MKMC-dev.git
 ```
-To build on Linux type `make -j` (make and G++ 11 or newer is required).
+To build on Linux type `make -j` (make and G++ 11 or newer are required).
 To build on Windows use Visual Studio 2022 or newer.

-#### General usage:
+### General usage
 ```
 ./mkmc [OPTIONS] -- input_samples_file output_files_template temp_dir
 ```